ksaad1999/newsfetcher_PY/README.md

 ## License

 Just use it or edit it (refork it) what ever.
-But you have to link the respo here.
+But you have to link the repo here.